 Pre_master key generation in SSL 3.0, denoted CKM_SSL3_PRE_MASTER_KEY_GEN, is a mechanism which generates a 48-byte generic secret key.
-It is used to produce the "pre_master" key used in SSL version 3.0.
+It is used to produce the "pre_master" key used in SSL version 3.0for RSA-like cipher suites.

 It has one parameter, a CK_VERSION structure, which provides the client's SSL version number.